CRServers/DemTech/README.md

 **- Compliance**
 Block Producer Requirements.
 Agreement with EOS constitution.
 Code of Conduct.
 Complete bp.json
-Note: Compliance is required to be considered for inclusion in the proxy list.
+Complete compliance is required to be considered for inclusion in the proxy list.

 ## The Fluid Positioning Concept: ##